Piscora

 • Peaceful bottom crews - Corydoras (most types), small Plecos like bristlenose, and kuhli loaches.
 They stay out of each other's way and it keeps the tank feeling balanced.

 • Small, non-territorial rainbowfish (like threadfin rainbows) if the tank is roomy and planted.
-Similar temperament, and they handle the constant motion without getting bossed around.
+Similar temperament, and they can handle the constant activity without being bullied.

 Avoid